 Please note that our telephones are busiest at half past eight each morning.
-We have a queuing system that can hold up to eighteen calls at any one time.
-Unfortunately if there are more than eighteen people in the queue then calls are dropped or may not get through.
-Sometimes at our busiest times, more than eighteen people are trying to get through at the same time so if your call drops or you cannot get through, please try again.
+We have a queuing system that can hold up to twenty-five calls at any one time.
+Unfortunately if there are more than twenty-five people in the queue then the phone system will ask you to ring back.
 If you are ringing with a routine question or query rather than to request an appointment, it would be much appreciated, if it is suitable for you, that you ring after nine o' clock.
 Thank you for your help.

 • If you are unable to get through on the telephone, you may wish to register for online appointment booking, details available below, or you can call in at our reception desk.